NelsonBN/NelsonBN/README.md

 {
   "Name": "Nelson Nobre",
-  "🚀 I'm": "Software Engineer and Architect / C# Developer with +10 years of experience and specializing in .NET/C# and cloud solutions", "🏢 Working": "I'm currently working remotely at Fidgrove", "🌎 I'm from": "Located in Algarve, Portugal",
+  "🚀 I'm": "Software Engineer and Architect / C# Developer with +10 years of experience and specializing in .NET/C# and cloud solutions", "🏢 Working": "I'm currently working remotely at VFX Financial", "🌎 I'm from": "Located in Algarve, Portugal",
   "🤓 About me 1": "I am an enthusiast in matters related to software architecture", "🤓 About me 2": "And I love talking about Software Architecture, DDD, Design Patterns,",